 Even if you have made prior contact with the SAS office, we will NOT know that you have accepted an offer of admission unless you tell us.

 Therefore, you must contact us again to let us know you are coming if you wish to have accommodations in place for your upcoming semester.

 Once you receive and accept your offer of admission to the U of M, start to gather all of the required documentation and contact our office as soon as possible.
 We can begin to determine and set up your accommodations for the academic year.

-Complete the SAS Medical Documentation Form (PDF) and then call, e-mail, or drop in to make an appointment with a SAS staff.
+Complete the Disability Assessment Form (PDF) and then call, e-mail, or drop in to make an appointment with a SAS staff.

 Provide official documentation of your disability.
 Our office can help you request the information from your registered health professional and have it sent directly to SAS.

 If you or your medical specialist are unsure about the type of information required, please contact our office directly.
 The form linked here can be used by your physician, specialist, or counselor to give SAS the information needed to assess and provide you with accommodations.

 Meet with your Accessibility Advisor.
 Upon the meeting and receipt of complete documentation we can plan our your needs and accommodations, specifically: